salsita/inStyle/README.md

 Build paths can be changed in `gulpfile.js`.
 The build process also autoprefixes properties and optimizes/minifies your selectors.

 If you want to import components individually in your project, you have to fill in and uncomment the import of `component-map.scss`, so components can be cross-referenced without compiling the whole stack.
+Afterwards, import `chili/chili.sass` into each component.

 ### Stylus